OliveiraDS-hub/ChimeraTE/README.md

 ![image](https://github.com/OliveiraDS-hub/ChimeraTE/blob/main/image/logo.png)

-**The current bash version is deprecated!!!**
+**The previous bash version (ChimeraTE v1.0) is deprecated!!!**

-A python version with several improvements will be available soon.
-We recommend the use of this current version only for tests.
+A python version with several improvements (ChimeraTE v1.1) will be available soon.

 ---
 # The pipeline
 ChimeraTE is a pipeline to detect chimeric transcripts derived from genes and transposable elements (TEs).
 It has two running Modes:

-Mode 1 chimeric transcripts detection based upon exons and TE copies positions in the genome sequence;
+- Mode 1 chimeric transcripts detection based upon exons and TE copies positions in the genome sequence;

-Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.
+- Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.

-This pipeline has been tested in Linux machines, Ubuntu 18.04 and 20.04.

 1. [Install](#installation)
    1. [Conda](#conda)